Brandon Douglas (rugby league)

-Brandon Douglas (born 17 August 1997) is a professional rugby league footballer who plays as a or second row forward for the Bradford Bulls in Super League.
+Brandon Douglas (born 17 August 1997) is a professional rugby league footballer who plays as a or second row forward for the Bradford Bulls in the Super League.

 Playing career

 Castleford Tigers

 He spent the 2018 season on loan from the Castleford Tigers in the Super League at Halifax in the Championship.

 Sheffield Eagles

 In November 2021 he joined Sheffield Eagles on a two-year deal.

 Halifax Panthers

 On 23 May 2023 it was reported that he had signed for Halifax Panthers in the RFL Championship on a 2-year deal.